LyreStudio/marketplace/README.md

 # Lyre Marketplace

-Public, reviewed metadata for three standalone MIT-licensed browser apps.
-This repository contains no Lyre desktop/phone source or credentials.
+Public, reviewed metadata for  standalone MIT-licensed browser apps.

 The v1 JSON catalog includes optional allowlisted public repository, browser app and immutable screenshot URLs.
 These fields require the updated foundation marketplace validator; older strict validators will reject them safely.
 Explicit Supabase catalog configurations retain their own publication and do not automatically switch to this feed.